scrapy/scrapy/docs/topics/practices.rst

     )

     process.crawl(MySpider)
     process.start()  # the script will block here until the crawling is finished

 Define settings within a dictionary in CrawlerProcess.
 Make sure to check :class:`~scrapy.crawler.CrawlerProcess` documentation to get acquainted with its usage details.

-If you are inside a Scrapy project there are some additional helpers you can use to import those components within the project.
+If you are inside a Scrapy project, there are some additional helpers you can use to import those components within the project.
 You can automatically import your spiders by passing their name to :class:`~scrapy.crawler.CrawlerProcess`, and use ``get_project_settings`` to get a :class:`~scrapy.settings.Settings`